Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic Magnetic Reconnection

-\textit{Discussion.---} While observations have suggested efficient acceleration of both electrons and ions during nonrelativistic reconnection in solar flares and the magnetotail, establishing this from first principles kinetic simulations has been a long-standing challenge.
-For the first time, our simulations produce power-law distributions for both electrons and protons that contain a significant amount of released magnetic energy, providing a plausible explanation to the solar flare observations \cite{Lin2011,Omodei2018,Gary2018,Krucker2010,Oka2015,Aschwanden_2016}.
-The $p \sim 4$ spectra obtained in our simulations are consistent with the electron indices inferred from a large number of x-ray and microwave observations \citep{Oka2018,Gary2018}, and the proton indices from gamma-ray \citep{Omodei2018} and SEP observations \citep{Cohen2020}.
-For the September 10, 2017 event observed by numerous instruments, comparison between MHD simulations and gyrosynchrotron emission suggests magnetic reconnection occurred with a weak guide field ($b_g \sim 0.3$) \citep{Chen2020}.
-Evidence of turbulent reconnection has been presented \citep{Cheng2018,French2019} for this event and the spectral index obtained by gyrosynchrotron emssion in the current sheet is $p\sim 3.5-6.5$, broadly consistent with our simulations.
-Our simulations can also be compared positively with a well observed magnetotail event recently reported by Magnetospheric Multi-scale Mission (MMS) \citep{Ergun2018,Ergun2020}.
-The event shows simultaneous electron and proton nonthermal acceleration in a broad turbulent reconnection region over $\sim 16$ Earth radii ($\sim 80 d_i$) with a low upstream $\beta$ ($\beta_e\sim0.03$), which is quite similar to our simulations.
+\textit{Discussion.---} While observations have suggested efficient acceleration of both electrons and ions during nonrelativistic reconnection in solar flares and the magnetotail, establishing this from first-principle kinetic simulations has been a long-standing challenge.
+For the first time, our simulations produce power-law distributions for both electrons and protons that contain a significant amount of released energy, providing a plausible explanation to the solar flare observations \cite{Lin2011,Omodei2018,Gary2018,Krucker2010,Oka2015,Aschwanden_2016}.
+The $p \sim 4$ spectra obtained in our simulations are consistent with the electron indices inferred from many x-ray and microwave observations \citep{Oka2018,Gary2018}, and the proton indices from gamma-ray \citep{Omodei2018} and SEP observations \citep{Cohen2020}.
+For the September 10, 2017 event observed by numerous instruments, comparison between MHD simulations and gyrosynchrotron emission suggests reconnection occurred with a weak guide field ($b_g \sim 0.3$) \citep{Chen2020}.
+Evidence of turbulent reconnection has been presented \citep{Cheng2018,French2019} for this event and the power-law index obtained by gyrosynchrotron emssion is $p\sim 3.5-6.5$, broadly consistent with our simulations.
+Our simulations can also be compared positively with a well-observed magnetotail event reported by Magnetospheric Multi-scale Mission \citep{Ergun2018,Ergun2020}.
+The event shows simultaneous electron and proton nonthermal acceleration in a broad turbulent reconnection region over $\sim 16$ Earth radii ($\sim 80 d_i$) with a low upstream $\beta$ ($\beta_e\sim0.03$), quite similar to our simulations.
 The observed power-law indices are typically $\sim 3.3-4.3$ for protons and $\sim 4.2-5.4$ for electrons, in agreement with our simulations.
 The shoulders of the observed spectra are $\sim 15$ keV ($0.2 m_i V_A^2$) for electrons and $\sim 40$ keV ($0.6 m_iV_A^2$) for protons, also similar to our simulations.
-In addition, protons are observed to gain more energy than electrons.
+Moreover, protons are observed to gain more energy than electrons.